Malaysian Agricultural Research and Development Institute Act 1969

-The Malaysian Agricultural Research and Development Institute Act 1969 (Akta Institut Penyelidikan dan Kemajuan Pertanian Malaysia 1969), is a Malaysian laws which enacted to establish the Malaysian Agricultural Research and Development Institute and for matters connected with it.
+The Malaysian Agricultural Research and Development Institute Act 1969 (Akta Institut Penyelidikan dan Kemajuan Pertanian Malaysia 1969), is an Act of the Parliament of Malaysia.
+It was enacted to establish the Malaysian Agricultural Research and Development Institute and for matters connected with it.

 Structure

 The Malaysian Agricultural Research and Development Institute Act 1969, in its current form (1 January 2006), consists of 6 Parts containing 25 sections and 1 schedule (including 11 amendments).